usdot-jpo-ode/ode-output-validator-library/README.md

 <a name="release-notes"/>

 ## Release Notes

+### Release 0.0.7
+- Added complete validation of payload for BSM and TIM message types
+  - Lists and arbitrarily nested lists are now supported
+  - Validation for choice elements (only 1 object of a set is allowed) are now supported
+  - EqualsValue logic now allows mandatory fields within optional fields
+  - Added specific configuration files for BSM and TIM message types with payload fields

 ### Release 0.0.6
 - Reduced precision of timestamp parsing to second-level instead of microsecond-level to allow roughly 1 second of tolerance